 It is the substances that make them behave the way they do.
 Alcohol and drugs alter the structure of the brain, leading to dependence.
 When the addict tries to quit using substances, withdrawal symptoms occur.
 To avoid withdrawal symptoms, the addict must continue to use.
 They repeat this cycle daily.

 The addict cannot continue the cycle on their own, however.
 They must get money, food, shelter, rides to meet dealers, etc. This is usually where the enabler steps in to help.

 2. The Enabler

-Addicts know precisely what to say and do to manipulate the enabler into giving them what they want, which is anything that will help them get more alcohol or drugs.
+Addicts know precisely what to say and do to manipulate the enabler into giving them what they want, anything that will help them get more alcohol or drugs.

 Typically, enablers spend a lot of time in denial.
 They don’t want to admit there is an addict in the family.
 They may even make excuses for the addict, explaining to others why they misuse substances, which is rarely seen as the addict’s fault.
-Unfortunately, enablers are helping their loved ones stay addicted, putting their lives at risk.
+Unfortunately, enablers are helping their loved ones stay addicted, risking their lives.

 3. The Hero

 The hero role is occupied by a family member, usually an older sibling, who strives for perfection.
 By being successful in everything they do, they may feel they can counterbalance the negativity brought on by the addict.
 They want to bring happiness to the family to outweigh the unhappiness of addiction.